craigtracey/cookbook-openstack-compute/README.md

 nova-common
 ----
 - May include recipe `selinux` (Fedora)
-- Builds the basic nova.conf config file with details of the rabbitmq, mysql, glance and keystone servers
+- Builds the basic nova.conf config file with details of the messaging, database, image and identity servers
 - Builds a openrc file for root with appropriate environment variables to interact with the nova client CLI

 nova-setup